Zach has questions.

 T.B.D.: Think.
 Believe.
 Do. is a new small group series that gives students the tools to articulate, investigate, and test out their beliefs on a broad range of topics that connect to their daily lives.
 However, the goal isn’t to come away from each series with a settled idea about the topic.
 Although they might feel more settled than they did before.
 Instead, T.B.D. focuses on how students think, not just what they think.

 Each T.B.D. lesson begins with a provocative statement, meant to push students into an honest discussion about what they believe.
 We want their knee-jerk reactions.
 Their grand statements.
 Their tough questions.
 We want to know what they really think, no exceptions.
 Is it risky?
 Yes.
-But the risk is worth the reward.
+But the reward is worth the risk.
 When students have their experience and knowledge validated, it gives them an opportunity to not only own the week’s lesson, but also their faith.

 T.B.D. doesn’t stop with personal experiences and gut reactions.
 Throughout the lesson, students are given opportunities to consider new information drawn from Christian tradition, doctrine, and Scripture.
 What does church history say about the discussion we’re having?
 Does the Bible support or confound our argument?
 This new information allows the discussion to grow and evolve, helping students revisit, refine, and revise the statements they’ve made.
 And it offers them a process they can use for the rest of their lives.